 Where to Buy New Motorhome Captain’s Chairs

 As we noted earlier, be sure to confirm the bolt pattern and spacing before ordering new captain’s chairs for your RV.
-We also recommend that new chairs featuring the same types of controls (manual or electric) and seatbelt locations (wall-mounted or built into the seat) as your old chairs have.
+We also recommend that new chairs feature the same types of controls (manual or electric) and seatbelt locations (wall-mounted or built into the seat) as your old chairs have.
 Direct replacement usually makes any project less complicated.

 Have You Replaced Your RV Captain’s Chairs?